Vigorous Traffic Violation Defense in Greensboro, NC

 Greensboro attorneys help avoid stiff penalties, preserve your right to drive

 Receiving a traffic ticket might seem like a real nuisance.
 Unfortunately, that nuisance can turn into a costly headache if you do not marshal a strong defense.
 High fines, increased insurance rates and the possibility of suspended driving privileges await those who do not take traffic citations seriously.

-Criminal defense attorneys at The Clifford Division of Clifford Clendenin & O'Hale, LLP apply the same diligence to traffic ticket defense as to the more serious crimes we handle.
-We understand your need to keep your driver's license and pay reasonable fines and insurance rates.
+Criminal defense attorneys at Clifford & Harris, PLLC apply the same diligence to traffic ticket defense as to the more serious crimes we handle.
+We understand your need to keep your driver’s license and pay reasonable fines and insurance rates.
 We are here to help.

 Traffic tickets can have far-reaching implications

 Two major interstates — I-40 and I-85 — surround Greensboro and soon, I-73 will be completed through Greensboro.
 These interstates are often the site of numerous traffic citations for out-of-state drivers.
 Travelers en route to other states depend on our lawyers to fight tickets on their behalf and to get DMV and court records as clean and as accurate as possible to protect or reinstate the driver’s license that is in jeopardy in the home state.
 We also help college students and their parents, permanent residents of Greensboro and truck drivers with tickets received here.
 We help avoid consequences such as the following:

 - Insurance rate increases due to accumulated points